Revature-Tech-Support/TechSupport-Gateway/README.md

 ## Goal:
-Connecting all the microservice together for a functional chat application
+Connecting all the microservices together for a functional chat application

 ## User Stories: